scraggo/scraggo.github.io/content/blog/other/questions-to-get-to-know-yourself.md

 > - Thinking about increased trade of goods and services between the U.S. and other nations in recent decades, would you say that the U.S. has... gained or lost?
 > - Overall, would you say people who are convicted of crimes in this country serve… too much / too little / the right amount of time in prison

-Out of the handful of tests I took, [mapmypolitics.org](https://www.mapmypolitics.org/quiz.html) is the most comprehensive.
+Out of the handful of political tests I took, [mapmypolitics.org](https://www.mapmypolitics.org/quiz.html) is the most comprehensive.
 The first mapping it provides is where you stand on the spectrums of _economic equality_ and _social freedom_.
 All the political profiles are represented in this (crude version of their) 2-dimensional grid:

 ||||||
 |---|---|---|---|---|